We have picked 6 top things to do in Newquay to help you plan your next break to North...

 Towan Beach is another of the excellent surfing beaches in Cornwall for beginners.
 It enjoys a less fierce swell and calmer winds than its close neighbour, Fistral Beach.

 Catch the somewhat fickle Fly Cellars wave at the far left corner of the beach.
-It offers up some fantastic left-hand breaking waves, best at spring low tides.
+Enjoy one of the best things to do in Newquay with some fantastic left-hand breaking waves, best at spring low tides.

 Practice your skills here before upgrading to The Cribbar’s more exciting offerings.